 9. RSS Feed

 If the blocked website has an RSS feed, you can still view the blocked pages using an RSS reader.
 All you have to do is add the RSS feed to the reader.
 If your favorite blocked website does not have an RSS feed, you can simply create an RSS feed for it using a service similar to Page2RSS.
 You just have to enter the URL into the box to generate an RSS feed for it, then add it to your reader.
-Next time you need to access a website from another country and find out you’re blocked from accessing it, try any of these methods and see which one works best and most conveniently for you.

 10. VPN and Proxy Sites: